MicrosoftDocs/dynamics365smb-docs/business-central/inventory-analytics-overview.md

 - [Audit the reconciliation between the inventory ledger and the general ledger](finance-how-to-post-inventory-costs-to-the-general-ledger.md#to-audit-the-reconciliation-between-the-inventory-ledger-and-the-general-ledger)
 - [View cross-docked items in a shipment or pick worksheet](warehouse-how-to-cross-dock-items.md#to-view-cross-docked-items-in-a-shipment-or-pick-worksheet)

 The sales module also include analytics pages related to inventory:

 - [Calculate order promising dates](sales-how-to-calculate-order-promising-dates.md)
 - [Calculate delivery dates for sales orders](sales-date-calculation-for-sales.md)
 - [Track packages](sales-how-track-packages.md)

 ### Show inventory-related general ledger entries and balances from the Chart of Accounts page

-The Chart of Accounts page shows all general ledger accounts with aggregated numbers posted to the general ledger.
+The **Chart of Accounts** page shows all general ledger accounts with aggregated numbers posted to the general ledger.
 From this page, you can do things like:

 - View reports that show general ledger entries and balances.
 - Review a list of posting groups for that account.
 - View separate debit and credit balances for a single account.

-Specifically for inventory management, you can create a view on the Chart of Accounts page that only shows the accounts you use for posting inventory entries.
+Specifically for inventory management, you can create a view on the Chart of Accounts page that only shows the accounts you use to post inventory entries.

 :::image type="content" source="media/chart-of-accounts-page.png" alt-text="Example of how the Chart of Accounts page shows finance insights" lightbox="media/chart-of-accounts-page.png":::

 To learn more, go to [Understand the Chart of Accounts](finance-general-ledger.md#the-chart-of-accounts).

-### Analyze data by dimensions (related to inventory)
+### Analyze inventory data by dimensions

 Dimensions are values that categorize entries so you can track and analyze them on documents, such as sales orders.
 Dimensions can, for example, indicate the project or department an entry came from.